MOA 193 - Current Procedural Term Coding » Spring 2022 » Exam 3

 B. Add-on codes reported with the primary CPT code for the procedure

-D. Reported separately in addition to the basic anesthesia service or procedure
+C. Reported instead of the basic anesthesia service or procedure

 Question #11